 Particulars INR Sale Consideration 50 Lac Less: Indexed Cost of Acquisition 30 Lac Less: Expenses wrt Sale (eg. broker fee) 2 Lac Capital Gains 18 Lac

-- Indexation of Cost: Cost of acquisition can be indexed (as per the index provided by CBDT every year), if the immovable property holding period before sale is more than 36 months ie. Long Term Capital Asset.
+- Indexation of Cost: Cost of acquisition can be indexed (as per the index provided by CBDT every year), if the immovable property holding period before sale is more than 24 months (two years) ie. Long Term Capital Asset.

 - Immovable Property Acquired By Way of Inheritance/Gift: In case of immovable property was acquired by NRI by way of Inheritance/Gift, then as per the provisions of Capital Gains Chapter the benefits of previous owner (i.e Deceased or Donor) will pass on to the person who acquires such property.
 Hence, costing, indexation etc benefit will be allowed.

 - Stamp Duty Value: As per the provisions of Section 50C of the Income Tax Act, if NRI sells an immovable property less than the Stamp Duty Value then for the purposes of capital gains Stamp Duty Value shall be considered as Sale Price.
 Eg. if in above case, Stamp Duty Value of property is INR 60 Lac, then 60 Lac shall be considered as Sale Value and capital gains would be Rs 28 Lac.